pos00134/drone/README.md

 ```

 * you’ll see a box asking to register Unreal Engine file types.
 You want to select “Yes”.

+And you have to install Graphics Card Driver. please refer to [Link](https://docs.unrealengine.com/4.26/en-US/Basics/InstallingUnrealEngine/RecommendedSpecifications/)

 ## 3. Install AirSim